Best Travel Credit Cards 2017

 Fees: NO annual, 3% on balance transfers, $10 or 5% on cash advances, $37 late

-This credit card offers a ton of great benefits as Chase's prime credit card offering hotel rewards.
+This credit card offers a ton of great benefits as Chase's prime credit card offering for hotel rewards.
 The Marriot Rewards Premier Credit Card competes well with its counterparts such as the Hilton Honors and Starwood Guest Preferred Card.
-It is one of the top credit cards in the hotel benefit market place.
+It is one of the top credit cards in the hotel benefits marketplace.

 A headlining bonus deal sets the tone for this credit card.
-Chase and its partner, Marriott, offer an introductory reward of 80,000 points for spending $3000 during the first three months of opening an account.
-In addition to this huge deal, card holders can earn an extra 7,500 points to their rewards account.
-In order to qualify, they must make a single purchase with their credit card and sign up one extra additional user to their account.
+Chase and its partner, Marriott, offer an introductory reward of 80,000 points for spending $3,000 during the first three months of opening an account.
+In addition to this huge deal, cardholders can earn an extra 7,500 points to their rewards account.
+In order to qualify, they must make a single purchase with their credit card and sign up one extra authorized user to their account.
 These points are redeemable towards free hotel nights and stays at Marriott and participating locations.

 On top of the sweet bonus deal, there are multiple different rates at which bonus points can be earned.
 For every dollar spent at a Marriot location, five points are awarded.
 There are certain niche purchases that gain two points per dollar; these niches include car rentals, airline tickets, or restaurants.
 All other purchases typically receive one point per dollar.
 These points do not expire so long as the account is left open and active.

 There are a few extra perks that come with this card.
-Every year, card holders receive a free hotel night from Chase.
-On top of this, there is a chance to receive 15 free hotel nights.
-Card holders must make it through a year in good standing credit-wise and with Chase.
-This is known as the 15 Nights Elite credit award.
-There are more rewards available as well; for instance, every $3000 in purchases earns a free night at an Elite Status hotel.
+Every year, cardholders receive a free hotel night from Chase.
+On top of this, there is a chance to receive 15 credits toward Elite Status.
+Cardholders must make it through a year in good standing credit-wise and with Chase.
+There are more rewards available as well; for instance, every $3,000 in purchases earns another Elite Status credit.

 In light of all these deals, there are several rates and fees to cover.
-There is an annual fee of $85 which is slightly below average for cards of this caliber.
-Balance transfers cost the card holder a minimum of $5 or a maximum of 5%.
+There is an annual fee of $85, which is slightly below average for cards of this caliber.
+Balance transfers cost the cardholder a minimum of $5 or a maximum of 5%.
 Cash advances cost a little more at a max rate of 5% or a minimum fee of $10.
-Foreign transactions are luckily not applicable for this card.
+Foreign transaction fees are luckily not applicable for this card.
 The usual Chase late fee guidelines are in place. $15 is charged on balances less than $100, $27 is charged on balances between $100 and $250, and $37 is charged on balances over $250.
 Returned payments lack the flexibility since they simply will charge anywhere up to $37.
-Regular purchase and balance transfer APRs range between 16.24% and 23.24% depending on credit worthiness.
-Cash advance and overdraft advance APRs are at 25.24% which as variable.
+Regular purchase and balance transfer APRs range between 16.24% and 23.24% depending on creditworthiness.
+Cash advance and overdraft APRs are at 25.24%, which are variable.

 Hilton HHonors Card by American Express